sourav-cse-dev/angular-counter/README.md

 ## Project Learnings & Challenges

-In this project I have learned & applied
+In this project I have learned & applied,

 - _interpolation_,
 - _ngSwitch_ & _ngSwitchCase_ in _CommonModule_,
 - _ngStyle_ and
 - _ngClass_
 of Angular.

 ## Getting Started